-The main functional goal of this plan is to provide an optimal physical and functional program for the land in relation to the capabilities and limitations of the region in order to create an exemplary tourism region with an international national and regional scale in order to meet the needs and deficiencies in the areas of leisure and tourism, which will be achieved through the following operational goals: and regional indicators.
+The main functional goal of this plan is to provide an optimal physical and functional program for the land in relation to the capabilities and limitations of the region in order to create an exemplary tourism region with an international national and regional scale in order to meet the needs and deficiencies in the areas of leisure and tourism. which will be achieved through the following operational goals:

-Preventing soil erosion and destruction of pastures and water and soil resources in the region by implementing watershed management plans. • The development of green spaces, including afforestation, tree plantations, etc., as well as water spaces, including waterways, ponds, and reservoirs, in order to purify the air and improve the environmental indicators of the project - · Creating new job opportunities and increasing local income and reducing immigration and unemployment. - The possibility of establishing a connection with the tourism system at the national level and mutual assistance to attract foreign tourists and diversity in the production of tourism products at the national level. - Attracting capital and investors and earning currency. - Increasing the level of welfare and the level of enjoyment - · Creating suitable platforms for investors to return the profit from investment in the project platform. · Analysis of the functional status of the site and its connections and interactions with neighboring functions · Improving the gualitative and guantitative level of the site's performance in comparison with its capabilities and limitations and in relation to and interaction with other spaces, leisure and sports functions available in the province and the country in different scales. · Defining the spatial organization in accordance with the capacities of the site and the region at the strategic, detailed and executive levels and shaping the functional system defined for the region. • Creating balance in the functional system of the region. · Creation of worthy landscapes and views on the edge of the Dime spring and the arterial axis of Isfahan21 - Shahr-e kord22.
-Creating a new center for leisure activities in Chahar Mahal and Bakhtiari province with a national scale according to the existing shortages. · Presenting development plans and plans and defining the spatial organization appropriate to the site in relation to its capabilities and functional capacity at different, strategic, detailed and executive levels.
+- Analysis of the functional status of the site and its connections and interactions with neighboring functions and regional indicators. - Improving the qualitative and quantitative level of the site's performance in comparison with its capabilities and limitations and in relation to and interaction with other spaces, leisure and sports functions available in the province and the country in different scales.

+- Defining the spatial organization in accordance with the capacities of the site and the region at the strategic, detailed and executive levels and shaping the functional system defined for the region. - Creating balance in the functional system of the region. - Creation of worthy landscapes and views on the edge of the Dime spring and the arterial axis of Isfahan21 - Shahr-e kord22. - Creating a new center for leisure activities in Chahar Mahal and Bakhtiari province with a national scale according to the existing shortages. - Presenting development plans and plans and defining the spatial organization appropriate to the site in relation to its capabilities and functional capacity at different, strategic, detailed and executive levels.

 Socio-cultural goals: